 “We’ve been friends for so long, I can’t remember a time when we weren’t.”
 (Rose)

 Witness a journey of transition from this side to the other as told through a Contemporary Indigenous dance-theatre lens.
 Parallel worlds collide.
 This is the story of Blue and Rose, friends who have always been there for each other.
 Now it’s time for Blue to move to the other side, and her lifetime friend, Rose, is here to tell Blue’s story.
 Blue has had to navigate her way in and out of daydreams and the sometimes nightmare reality she lives at the edge of society.
 Referencing stories gathered by Sage Birchwater of Chiwid, a woman whose life was lived out of doors along the Salish Coast in Tsihqot’in territory up until the 1960’s, “Crow’s Nest” highlights women’s stories of transition.
 Said to have special spiritual powers, Chiwid kept to herself and chose to live outdoors year-round.
 Transfer to today, and we are witness to Blue’s story; a reflection of the women who have survived living on and off the streets with the power to navigate life in transience.
 The few possessions that remain with Blue through her journey are more precious than all the world’s shiny things; her bench, her shawl, and her bundle; and at the end, her dearest friend, Rose, to tell Blue’s tale and look back lovingly on the places she’s gone.

-Crow’s Nest and Other Places She’s Gone is currently in development for premiere May 7th, 2017 at the Vancity Culture Lab / The Cultch as presented by New Works / Dance AllSorts.
+Crow’s Nest and Other Places She’s Gone premieres May 7th, 2017 at the The Cultch, produced by New Works / Dance AllSorts.

 2017 residency at Studio 303 Montreal, QC Studio 303 REMIX